- Ponitz Pipeline

 Awards from the Carmen and Frank Perez Fund can mean the difference between a student graduating or dropping out because of financial concerns related to paying for books, uniforms, rent, groceries or other necessities.

-Frank Perez, Kettering Health Network’s chief executive officer from 1992 to 2011, was a vocal supporter of the Pipeline when it was established in 2008.
+Frank Perez, Kettering Health’s chief executive officer from 1992 to 2011, was a vocal supporter of the Pipeline when it was established in 2008.
 This gift will help ensure that Ponitz grads at Kettering College have the resources they need to graduate and pursue the careers of their choice.

 For information on starting a scholarship fund at Kettering College, contact 937-395-8607.